 - Use a drywall scraper to chip and scrape away the texture to create a smooth surface

 - Finish with a thin layer of joint compound or problem wall paint to cover imperfections

-- Can be done as a DIY without a tradesperson
+- You can DIY it without a tradesperson

 - Very time-consuming